The Leading Independent

 Haas operates on a two-semester schedule, with MBA classes running from late August through early December and from mid-January through May; commencement takes place shortly thereafter.
 For first-year students, each semester is further divided into two quarters.
 Within the academic year, all students have short breaks for Thanksgiving and other holidays, as well as a one-month break between the fall and spring semesters.

-During the first year, Haas students are required to take 12 core courses which account for roughly half of the 51 semester units needed to graduate.
+During the first year, Haas students are required to take 11 core courses, which account for 20 of the 51 semester units needed to graduate.
 The core covers foundational business principles in accounting, finance, economics, marketing, operations, strategy, leadership, decision-making and management.
 Each of the required courses places an emphasis on team learning, with students working in small groups on projects and assignments.
-A core course may be waived if a student passes a waiver examination, and these are available for seven of the 12 core courses.
+A core course may be waived if a student passes a waiver examination.
 These examinations are akin to the course’s final examination and are given the week before the start of each semester.
-All students must also fulfill an experiential learning, or “applied innovation” requirement by completing at least one of over a dozen programs.
+To replace units from waiving a course, students can either take an additional elective or an upper-division UC Berkeley course outside of Haas.
+All students must also fulfill an experiential learning, or “applied innovation” requirement by completing at least one of almost 20 programs.
 These include working in small teams on projects for both nonprofit and for-profit organizations, as well as developing socially responsible strategies for large corporations.

 MBA students may begin taking elective courses in the spring semester of their first year.
-Haas provides a broad range of elective courses from which to choose, and students may even design their own courses together with members of the faculty.
-The school emphasizes hands-on learning and offers over 20 courses to satisfy the Applied Innovation requirement, ranging from international consulting projects to people development to strategies surrounding sustainable business practices.
+Haas provides a broad range of elective courses from which to choose, and students may take courses at other Berkeley graduate schools or even design their own courses together with members of the faculty.
+The school emphasizes hands-on learning and offers nearly 20 courses to satisfy the Applied Innovation requirement, ranging from international consulting projects to people development to strategies surrounding sustainable business practices.
 Haas also provides students with 13 Areas of Emphasis, which are high-level recommendations of courses, extracurricular activities and summer internships that students can follow to prepare for entry into related careers.

 Other MBA Degree Options